linode/docs/docs/guides/applications/configuration-management/terraform/how-to-deploy-secure-linodes-using-cloud-firewalls-and-terraform/index.md

 Terraform modules allow you to better organize your configuration code and to distribute and reuse it.
 You can host your Terraform modules on remote version control services, like GitHub, for others to use.
 The Terraform Module Registry hosts community modules that you can reuse for your own Terraform configurations, or you can publish your own modules for consumption by the Terraform community.

 In this guide, you will create a Linode Firewalls module which declares commonly used Cloud Firewall configurations.
 You will then use the module to create a Linode instance and assign the Linode to the Cloud Firewall.
 You can adopt the example configurations in this guide to create your own reusable Cloud Firewall configurations.

-{{< disclosure-note "What are Cloud Firewalls?" >}}
-Linode Cloud Firewalls is a free service used to create, configure, and add stateful network-based firewalls to Linode services.
-A Cloud Firewall is independent of the service it is attached to, so you can apply a single Firewall to multiple Linode services.
-Linode Cloud Firewalls analyze traffic against a set of predefined rules at the network layer and determine if the traffic will be permitted to communicate with the Linode Service it secures.
-Cloud Firewalls work as an allowlist with an implicit deny rule– it will block all traffic by default and only pass through network traffic that meets the parameters of the configured rules.

-A Cloud Firewall can be configured with Inbound and Outbound rules.
-Inbound rules limit incoming network connections to a Linode service based on the port(s) and sources you configure.
-Outbound rules limit the outgoing network connections coming from a Linode service based on the port(s) and destinations you configure.
-{{</ disclosure-note >}}
+For more information on Cloud Firewalls, see the [Cloud Firewalls documentation](/docs/products/networking/cloud-firewall/).

 ## Before You Begin